thenativeweb/node-cqrs-domain/README.md

 - [general](https://github.com/adrai/node-cqrs-domain/blob/1.0/test/integration/fixture/set1/command.json)

 ## Pre-Load-Condition
 Can be used to perform some business rules before handling the command.
 Contrary to Pre-Conditions, these rules are applied BEFORE the aggregate is loaded.

 This allows you to (for example) run checks against external information by using closures.

+> **Tip:** Pre-load conditions are especially useful when you have checks that you want to run on an aggregate, but when it is OK for those checks to run on potentially stale data (eg a view model).
+By doing these checks before the aggregate is locked, you avoid creating a locking bottleneck at the aggregate level, and can keep your aggregate smaller because the information for those checks is externalized to the domain.
+This helps for performance if the domain you are in is performance critical, and helps you keep focus on the real, strongly consistent invariants in your domain.

 A Command can have multiple pre-load-conditions.